haosulab/ManiSkill-Legacy/README.md

 ![](readme_files/teaser.jpg)

-SAPIEN Manipulation Skill Benchmark (abbreviated as **ManiSkill**, pronounced as "Many Skill") is a large-scale learning-from-demonstrations benchmark for articulated object manipulation with visual input (point cloud and image).
+Learning generalizable manipulation skills is central for robots to achieve task automation in real-life environments with endless scene and object variations.
+We propose SAPIEN Manipulation Skill Benchmark (abbreviated as **ManiSkill**, pronounced as "Many Skill"), a large-scale learning-from-demonstrations benchmark for articulated object manipulation with visual input (point cloud and image).
 ManiSkill supports object-level variations by utilizing a rich and diverse set of articulated objects, and each task is carefully designed for learning manipulations on a single category of objects.
 We equip ManiSkill with high-quality demonstrations to facilitate learning-from-demonstrations approaches and perform evaluations on common baseline algorithms.
 We believe ManiSkill can encourage the robot learning community to explore more on learning generalizable object manipulation skills.

 Currently, ManiSkill has released 4 different tasks: OpenCabinetDoor, OpenCabinetDrawer, PushChair, and MoveBucket.